A-Archives-and-Forks/unlocker/README.md

 # macOS Unlocker V4 for VMware Workstation

-## Unlocker 2007-2026
+> [!IMPORTANT]
+>
-This project is now complete and archived.
+> The Unlocker project is now considered complete.
+What does this mean?
+>
+> 1. Its is still completely functional including support for the latest VMware 26H1 release.
+> 2. VMware have now deprecated macOS support so there should not be any changes to the code.
+> 3. macOS 27 Golden Gate removes Intel support so we are at the end of the line for future macOS releases.
+>

-The unlocker is complete and should continue to run as there have been few changes to the VMware code in many years
+> The Unlocker remains supported and should continue to run for the foreseeable future.

-***

-Please checkout the wiki. https://github.com/DrDonk/unlocker/wiki
-***
+>
+> There is a project called OC4VM which allows macOS guests without patching VMware.
+> It also supports AMD CPU based host systems.
+> The project can be found here https://github.com/DrDonk/OC4VM/tree/main.

 ## 1. Introduction
 Unlocker 4 is designed for VMware Workstation and Player and has been tested against:

-* Workstation Pro 16/17 on Windows and Linux
+* Workstation Pro 16/17/25/26 on Windows and Linux
-* Workstation Player 16/17 on Windows and Linux
+* Workstation Player 16/17/25/26 on Windows and Linux

 The Unlocker enables certain flags and data tables that are required to see the macOS type when setting the guest OS type, and modify the implmentation of the virtual SMC controller device.
 These capabiltiites are normally